ashish24142/basic_text_analytics/README.md

 # Basic Text Analytics
 This contains basics of Text Analytics.
+Keywords: WordCloud, TF-IDF, COG Analysis, Data Extraction

 If you are given a file containing lots of texts, and you want to create a word-cloud from it.
 You can follow these steps.